Global Irish Economic Forum

-The Global Irish Economic Forum is a biennial conference held in Dublin, Ireland.
+The Global Irish Economic Forum was a conference held in Dublin, Ireland in 2009 and 2011.
 Inspired by the World Economic Forum in Switzerland, international figures from the worlds of business and culture attend the event.
 The first Forum was held at Farmleigh in Dublin's Phoenix Park from 18 to 20 September 2009, and was given widespread coverage by RTÉ.
 The second forum was held at Dublin Castle in 2011.

 Background

 The idea for the Forum was conceived by economist David McWilliams who then informed the Irish Government.
 The hosting of the event caused a political disagreement between Irish Minister for Foreign Affairs Micheál Martin and Tánaiste and Minister for Enterprise, Trade and Employment Mary Coughlan.
 The Department of Enterprise, Trade and Employment sought successful members of the Irish diaspora, with Taoiseach Brian Cowen personally inviting them to attend the event in April.
 However, Martin claimed that the "global Irish family" was his department's responsibility.
 Martin launched the event on the afternoon of 1 September 2009.